Author: Regina Nicolas, Physical Therapist and Sensory Integration Specialist

 Start the music and continue playing.
 Stop the music when a different child is holding the mirror.
 Be sure every child has a chance to choose multiple items from the bag!

 When everyone is dressed up with nothing left in the bag, play the music and enjoy a silly dance!

 What Can I Teach My Child?

-- Fine & Gross Motor Skills: Help your child develop fine motor skills by putting together the pieces of the egg drop container.
-Larger physical movements such as walking upstairs or climbing playground equipment to drop the egg promote gross motor skills.
+- Motor Skills: Help your child develop fine motor skills by putting on and fastening different items from the bag.
+Dancing and big physical movements promote gross motor skills.

 For more therapeutic summer activities, be sure to sign your child up for ELG’s immersive Summer Program!
 ELG’s experienced specialists have designed each activity to target and enhance different areas, from social skills and self-regulation to motor skills and sensory integration.
 Registration is on a weekly basis.
 Email [email protected] to register or for more information.